actionslaw/tumblr-post-action/README.md

 Now whenever you push something to your repository, GitHub Actions will post on your behalf.

+### Replies

+You can reply to a blog post by setting the `replyTo` identifier.
+This is a `|` concatenated string consisting of, in order: the parent post ID, the parent tumblelog UUID and the reblog key.

+For example: `post-id|tumblelog-uuid|reblog-key`

 ## Development

 After you've cloned the repository to your local machine or codespace, you'll